playcanvas/developer.playcanvas.com/content/en/user-manual/publishing/playable-ads/snapchat-playable-ads.md

 ### Dry run test

-As Snapchat does not yet have an official tool to test with, we will have to do a dry run to test with first before exporting in a format that Snapchat ad network expects.
+As Snapchat does not yet have an official tool to test with, we will have to do a dry run to test with first before exporting in a format that the Snapchat ad network expects.

 Set the following options in the `config.json` as shown below.
 This will produce a ZIP file with the asset data and PlayCanvas Engine code as separate files from the `index.html`.